-- Airport Power Generation and Distribution Upgrades: This project consists of refeeding of the 12 kV distribution and the replacement of the medium voltage switchgear, five substations, enhancements to the Central Utility Plant (CUP), and upgrade of the remaining aging electrical equipment and systems in the terminal complex and remote buildings on Airport property. - Baggage Handling System (BHS) Upper-Level Controls Replacement: The project consists of upgrades and improvements of the BHS Upper-Level Controls in all terminals. - BHS Improvements to Terminals A and B: This project will replace the existing inbound and outbound BHS in Terminals A and B. - Common Use Passenger Processing System (CUPPS) Upgrades: The project will replace the existing CUPPS in all terminals, which includes computer systems, software, kiosks, servers, flight displays information systems, and screens at the ticket lobbies and gates. - Facility Accessibility Improvements: The project consists of accessibility improvements and remodeling of 12 restrooms in Terminals A and B, the addition of lactation pods and adult changing stations, providing accessibility improvements to exterior landside paths of travel adjacent to the terminal, and other accessibility improvements to the terminal complex, screening and checkpoint areas. - Facility Security Improvements: The project will replace the existing aging analog security cameras with modern enhanced digital security cameras that will allow for enhanced features and capabilities within the terminal, airside, and landside areas. - Main Street Parking Lot Improvement and Electric Vehicle (EV) Charging Implementation: The project consists of the installation of EV charging stations for airport shuttle buses and the modification of vehicular pathways and aisles, including the ingress and egress points at Main Street Parking Lot. - Taxiways A, D, and E Reconstruction: The project consists of the reconstruction and realignment of Taxiways A, D, and E, including the relocation of the compass rose and the vehicle service road adjacent to Taxiway A to ensure that the service road meets the required safety clearances. - Terminal Roof and Covered Walkway Replacement: The project consists of the repair and replacement of the existing terminal roof, including the standing seam roof components, and the replacement of the terminal-covered walkways.
+- Airfield Runway 2L-20R Rehabilitation: The project consists of the rehabilitation of Runway 2L-20R along with portions of the connector taxiways, including associated shoulders, blast pads, and safety area at the south end. - Airport Power Generation and Distribution Upgrades: This project consists of refeeding of the 12 kV distribution and the replacement of the medium voltage switchgear, five substations, enhancements to the Central Utility Plant (CUP), and upgrade of the remaining aging electrical equipment and systems in the terminal complex and remote buildings on Airport property. - Baggage Handling System (BHS) Improvements to Terminals A and B: This project will replace the existing inbound and outbound BHS in Terminals A and B. - Common Use Passenger Processing System (CUPPS) Upgrades: The project will replace the existing CUPPS in all terminals, which includes computer systems, software, kiosks, servers, flight displays information systems, and screens at the ticket lobbies and gates. - Facility Accessibility Improvements: The project consists of accessibility improvements and remodeling of 12 restrooms in Terminals A and B, and will address the Americans with Disability Act (ADA) standards, building codes, and deficiencies along the path of travel from the roadways to the Terminal.
+The project will also install at least one universal changing station in our Terminal B family restroom and install two nursing pods, and other accessibility improvements to the terminal complex. - Facility Security Improvements: The project consists of terminal and airfield security improvements, which include replacing the existing aging analog security cameras with modern enhanced digital security cameras that will allow for enhanced features and capabilities within the terminal, airside, and landside areas. - Main Street Parking Lot Improvement and Electric Vehicle (EV) Charging Implementation: The project consists of the installation of EV charging stations for airport shuttle buses and the modification of vehicular pathways and aisles, including the ingress and egress points at Main Street Parking Lot.

-Management's Discussion and Analysis (Unaudited) For the Year Ended June 30, 2023 (To the Nearest Thousand)
+Management's Discussion and Analysis (Unaudited)

+For the Year Ended June 30, 2024

+(To the Nearest Thousand)